zer0-os/zChain/packages/zchain-core/API.md

 ### zchain.startDaemon(fileNameOrPath?, listenAddrs?)

 Similar to `initialize()`, but it starts a new ipfs daemon, which other terminal/processes can connect to using an http endpoint.
 Note that this won't open/load the databases.
-This function is meant to run the ipfs node only (as daemon).
+This function is meant to run the ipfs node only (as a daemon).
 ```js
 const daemon = await this.zchain.startDaemon(path.join(os.homedir(), '/.jsipfs', 'peer.json'));
 ```